Ultimate Springfield Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income level is a useful indicator to help you discover the cities where the tenants you need are residing.
-Increasing wages also inform you that rents can be raised throughout the life of the rental home.
+Median household and per capita income data is a useful tool to help you discover the cities where the renters you want are living.
+Improving wages also tell you that rents can be hiked over the life of the property.

 Number of New Jobs Created